18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

 ## Databases (20m, solo)

 A database organizes data.
 Databases can contain words, numbers, images... really, any kind of digital data.
 In the databases that state systems use, there will likely be text (names, phone numbers, etc.) and possibly some images (scans of identification, paperwork).
-The important question, though, is less *what kind* of data is in a state's databases, and more *how is it organized*.
-Ultimately, our questions will lead us to the space of *how movable is that data*, but not quite yet...
+The important question is less *what kind* of data is in a state's databases and more *how is it organized*.
+Ultimately, our questions will lead us to the space of *how movable is that data*...

-### The LEGO Database
+### The LEGO database

-To get a quick overview of what a database is, and how it is used, sit back, channel your inner child, and revisit the world of LEGO.
-Danielle Thé provides a concise overview of databases and SQL (pronounced "see-quell"), the ur-language of databases... and she does it with LEGO, in 4 minutes.
+To get a quick overview of what a database is and how it is used, sit back, channel your inner child, and revisit the world of LEGO.
+Danielle Thé provides a concise overview of databases and SQL (pronounced "see-quell"), the language of databases.
+She does it with LEGO in 4 minutes.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/27axs9dO7AE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Although short, it may be worth taking notes on terminology and the metaphors used here.
-If you're working with states and vendors, and they can't break down how their data is stored and organized in a simple, clear way, *there are problems*.
+If you're working with states and vendors and they can't break down how their data is stored and organized in a simple, clear way, *there are problems*.

-### Data, in CMS Terms
+### Data, in CMS terms

 Now that we have visions of LEGO people dancing in our heads, lets imagine we're building a case management system for SNAP.
-It is, essentially, going to be an interface on top of a database system.
+Essentially, it's an interface on top of a database system.
 We're going to need to keep track of a lot of information:

 * People's names
 * SSNs